-First written way back in 2014 and updated each year, this list of top 10 players who have never won the World Snooker Championship always tends to strike debate among fans.
+First written way back in 2014, this list of top 10 players who have never won the World Snooker Championship always tends to strike debate among fans.

 There have been many great players at the Crucible Theatre who ultimately could never quite manage to become snooker’s ultimate champion…yet, at least.

 This list isn’t as easy as simply choosing the player with the most ranking titles or the one with the greatest ability, but it instead attempts to encompass a variety of factors while also accommodating for different eras in a balanced way.

 In reality, competitors from decades ago might struggle to feature in the higher echelons of the sport these days, but that’s beside the point as they could only beat, or lose to in this case, the opponents that were in front of them in their given generation.

 There will be calls for the inclusion of the likes of Kyren Wilson, Doug Mountjoy, Stephen Lee, and many others, but no new names have managed to break into the list this year.